cyanial/notes/design_patterns/README.md

 ### Prototype

 > The prototype design pattern embodies the notion of deep copying of objects so that, instead of doing full initialization each time, you can take a premade object, copy it, fiddle it a little bit, and then use it independently of the original.

+### Singleton

+> You should only have one instance of a particular component in your application. (e.g. database connection)